 There are so many truly wonderful ways to fill up your holiday.
 Whether you’re social distancing or heading out to see family, you’re bound to have time to kill between eating and opening presents.
 So, how do you fill that time?
 You could play some spirited Christmas games or tell some Christmas jokes.
 There are kid-friendly snow jokes and some truly naughty Christmas jokes out there, too.
 Plus, don’t forget how much time and energy you’ll spend moving around that dumb Elf on the Shelf each night.
-If, however, you find yourself with a lull in your Christmasing, we have the answer.
+If, however, you find yourself with a lull in your Christmasing, we have the answer: Christmas trivia.

-How about a trivia night?
 Below you’ll find a ton of great holiday-themed Christmas trivia questions.
 But, if you want to make things more diverse, you could also include other kinds of trivia.
 Test your nerdy kid’s Harry Potter knowledge.
 Or check your cousins on their knowledge of The Office and How I Met Your Mother.
 Think you’re a Disney fan?
 These Disney trivia questions might have you second-guessing yourself.

 - How do you say Merry Christmas in Hawaiian?